For General Inquiries call 503.284.8420 or sign up for our Monthly Newsletter.

 Community Organizer: Antonio Rodriguez *Hablo Espanol*

-Antonio joined the Growing Huertos program in 2014 and quickly became one of the program’s most dedicated volunteers, helping with installations, site visits, hosting workshops, and mentoring new gardeners.
+Antonio joined the Growing Huertos program in 2014 and quickly became one of the program’s most dedicated volunteers, helping with installations and site visits, hosting workshops, and mentoring new gardeners.
 He has a great passion for agriculture and community education.

 Community Organizer: Rebecca Melton